Skip to main content

 The debate over whether testosterone’s primary benefit is derived from direct anabolic action or indirect aromatization to estrogen is resolved when one considers a more integrated model where both pathways are active, and their collective importance is modulated by a third, critical factor ∞ the muscle-bone unit.

 The core of the academic inquiry lies in understanding why some studies show a strong positive correlation between testosterone levels and Bone Mineral Density (BMD), while others find the association to be weak or statistically insignificant.
 The answer is likely found in the multifactorial nature of both bone health and hormonal action.
-The effect of testosterone on the skeleton cannot be fully appreciated without considering its powerful influence on sarcopenia, the age-related loss of and strength.
+The effect of testosterone on the skeleton cannot be fully appreciated without considering its powerful influence on sarcopenia, the age-related loss of muscle mass and strength.

 How Does Muscle Health Dictate Bone Strength?